- Member Services

 The members of the section present at any meeting shall constitute a quorum for the transaction of business.

 All binding action of the section shall be by majority vote of the members present.

 Fiscal Matters and Reports

 The fiscal year of the section shall be the same as that of the TBA.

 No invoice, statement, or other evidence of expenditure on behalf of the section shall be forwarded to the secretary/treasurer (if any) of the section or the treasurer of the TBA for payment without having been approved by the chair or the secretary/treasurer (if any).

 §3 Expenditure of Funds

-The executive committee shall determine and approve expenditure of funds in furtherance of its activities consistent with these bylaws and constitution of the TBA, provided, however, that no expenditures of funds in excess of those actually on hand may be made nor may any such expenditure obligate the TBA in any financial matter.
+The executive council shall determine and approve expenditure of funds in furtherance of its activities consistent with these bylaws and constitution of the TBA, provided, however, that no expenditures of funds in excess of those actually on hand may be made nor may any such expenditure obligate the TBA in any financial matter.

 §4 Annual Report